PostHog/posthog.com/contents/blog/product-engineer-vs-software-engineer.md

 ## How do they spend their time?

-Product engineers spend their time in a variety of ways.
-A majority of their time is still spent coding, but they have responsibilities outside of coding than software engineers.
+Product engineers still spend the majority of their time coding, but they have responsibilities outside of coding that software engineers don't.

 Product engineers also spend their time talking to customers, digging into usage data, and researching the competitive landscape.
 They test other products, build prototypes, and brainstorm experiments to make their product better.

 They spend time communicating with users, their team, and other members of the company.
 They communicate what they learned in research, why their work relates to that research, and how to prioritize what to work on next.
 They own the product roadmap, and this comes with a responsibility to communicate it.

 Software engineers focus on writing code, testing it, and maintaining it.
 They look for ways to optimize code, improve scalability, and solve bugs.
 They are deeply focused on specific areas of technology, whether that is databases, data pipelines, backend APIs, or client-side app frameworks.
 This means researching and reading documentation, updates, and code.

 ## What do their teams and companies look like?